Table of Contents

 Results-Driven Motorcycle Accident Lawyers Fight for Accident Victims’ Right to Compensation Throughout Florida

-Common Causes of Motorcycle Accidents in South Florida
+Common Causes of Motorcycle Accidents

 So, what’s causing all of these motorcycle accidents to occur in our state?
 Here are some of the most common causes of motorcycle accidents in Florida:

-Common Injuries Sustained by Florida Motorcycle Accident Victims
+Common Motorcycle Accident Injuries

 - Road Rash.
-“Road rash” is a nickname for the injuries that occur to a motorcyclist’s skin when the person is thrown from the motorcycle, and may bounce and skid along the pavement before coming to a stop.
+This is a nickname for the injuries that occur to a motorcyclist’s skin.
+Road rash can occur when the person is thrown from the motorcycle and bounces and skids along the pavement before coming to a stop.